 Should your hearing system fail or perform poorly, check the guide on the next page for possible solutions.
 If problems continue, contact your hearing care professional for advice and assistance.
-They are able to solve many common problems right in their office or clinic.
+He or she is able to solve many common problems right in his or her office or clinic.